Key Quote

 Technique 1 — PARADOX / ANTITHETICAL SELF-DEFINITION

-Don John defines himself through antithesis — 'flattering honest man' versus 'plain-dealing villain.'
-The paradox is that his villainy is the most honest thing in the play: while everyone else in Messina flatters, deceives, and performs social roles, Don John alone declares his true nature.
+Don John defines himself through antithesisantithesis — The direct opposition of contrasting ideas in balanced phrases — 'flattering honest man' versus 'plain-dealing villain.'
+The paradoxparadox — A seemingly contradictory statement that reveals a deeper truth is that his villainy is the most honest thing in the play: while everyone else in Messina flatters, deceives, and performs social roles, Don John alone declares his true nature.
 'Plain-dealing' is typically a virtue — Shakespeare inverts its meaning by coupling it with 'villain.'

-The repeated negatives — 'cannot be said', 'must not be denied' — create a litotes (understatement through negation) that mirrors the play's obsession with language and indirection.
+The repeated negatives — 'cannot be said', 'must not be denied' — create a litoteslitotes — Understatement through negation, for emphasis that mirrors the play's obsession with language and indirection.
 Even Don John's honesty is expressed through double negatives rather than simple declaration.

 Key Words